Topic: Reporting to RPRA

 • Any other information to support the change

-While it is an offence to submit false or misleading information under the RRCEA, RPRA wants this corrected as quickly to ensure a producer’s minimum management requirement is calculated using accurate supply data.
+While it is an offence to submit false or misleading information under the RRCEA, RPRA wants this corrected as quickly as possible to ensure a producer’s minimum management requirement is calculated using accurate supply data.

 RPRA can only receive these requests from the primary contact on the company’s Registry account.
 Your request for an adjustment will be reviewed by a Compliance and Registry Officer.